The association is made up of Regular Members, Members by Correspondence, Honorary Members and Corporate Members and Personal Members.

 - Task Forces management

-- there is a separate set of guidelines for task force generation, management and activities here.
+- there is a separate set of guidelines for a special interest group or a task force generation, management and activities here.